Phylogenetic Network Diversity Parameterized by Reticulation Number and Beyond: A Branching Algorithm

 [1]{\ensuremath{\smashoperator{\prod_{#1}}\,}}

-\paragraph*{Reduction.} \markj{Let $r$ be a lowest reticulation in $\Net$ and let $E_r$ be the set of edges below $r$.} The following reduction rules simplify $\Inst$ by getting rid of cost-0 leaves below~$r$.
-Note that each rule assumes that $\Inst$ is reduced with respect to the previous rules. \begin{rrule} Let $uv\in E_r$ such that $v$ has a single child~$w$.
-Then, contract $v$ onto $u$ and set $\w(uw):=\w(uv)+\w(vw)$, $p(uw) = p(vw)$. \end{rrule} \begin{proof}[Correctness of \Cref{rr:deg2}]
+\paragraph*{Reduction.} Let $r$ be a lowest reticulation in $\Net$ and let $E_r$ be the set of edges below $r$.
+The following reduction rules simplify $\Inst$ by getting rid of cost-0 leaves below~$r$.
+Note that each rule assumes that $\Inst$ is reduced with respect to the previous rules.
+See \Cref{fig:reduction12} for examples of Reduction Rules~\ref{rr:deg2} and \ref{rr:zero p}, and \Cref{fig:reduction34} for examples of Reduction Rules~\ref{rr:trivial reti} and \ref{rr:partial sol}.

+\todo{TS: I think that the sentence "White leaves have an inheritance probability of zero." is clear from the picture and can be removed.
+MW: but it doesn't hurt, does it?} \begin{rrule} Let $uv\in E_r$ such that $v$ has a single child~$w$.
+Then, contract $v$ onto $u$ and set $\w(uw) := \w(uv)+\w(vw)$, $p(uw) := p(vw)$. \end{rrule} \begin{proof}[Correctness of \Cref{rr:deg2}]

-Let $\Inst' =: (\Net', \w', p', c, k, D')$ be the result of applying \cref{rr:deg2} to $\Inst$.
-Clearly, we have $\gam[p']{Z}(e) = \gam{Z}(e)$ for any edge $e$ below $w$ and all $Z$.
+Let $\Inst' := (\Net', \w', p', c, k, D')$ be the result of applying \Cref{rr:deg2} to $\Inst$.
+Clearly, we have $\gam[p']{Z}(e) = \gam{Z}(e)$ for any edge $e$ below $w$ and all~$Z$.
 So by construction $\gam[p']{Z}(uw) = \gam{Z}(vw)$.
-Observe that $p(uv)=1$ since $v$ is not a leaf and $r$ is the lowest reticulation in $\Net$; thus, $\gam{Z}(uv)=\gam{Z}(vw)=\gam[p']{Z}(uw)$.
-This implies that $\gam[p']{Z}(e) = \gam{Z}(e)$ for all $Z$ and any $e \in E \setminus \{uv,vw\}$.
-So $\NetPD - \NetPDsub{\Net'} = \gam{Z}(uv)\cdot\w(uv) + \gam{Z}(vw)\cdot\w(vw) - \gam[p']{Z}(uw)\cdot w(uw) = \gam{Z}(uv)\cdot (w(uv) + w(vw) - w(uw))= 0$. \end{proof}
+Observe that $p(uv)=1$ since $v$ is not a leaf and~$r$ is the lowest reticulation in $\Net$; thus, $\gam{Z}(uv)=\gam{Z}(vw)=\gam[p']{Z}(uw)$.
+This implies that $\gam[p']{Z}(e) = \gam{Z}(e)$ for all~$Z$ and any $e \in E \setminus \{uv,vw\}$.
+So, $\NetPD(Z) - \NetPDsub{\Net'}(Z) = \gam{Z}(uv)\cdot\w(uv) + \gam{Z}(vw)\cdot\w(vw) - \gam[p']{Z}(uw)\cdot w(uw) = \gam{Z}(uv)\cdot (w(uv) + w(vw) - w(uw))= 0$. \end{proof}